SonyaMoisset/Pluralsight_Training/README.md

 ## Meteor
 - Meteor.js Fundamentals for Single Page Applications by John Sonmez
+- Building a Realtime Web Application with Meteor.js by Rob Conery

 ## Node
 - Play by Play: Building a Node Web API with Sam Artioli and John Papa by John Papa and Sam Artioli